Low-latency Video Streaming: Types And Challenges

 RTMP (Real-Time Messaging Protocol)

-Originally developed by Macromedia for Flash, RTMP remains popular for live streaming thanks to its low delay speeds.
-Despite a decline in Flash playback, RTMP is still widely used for its fast streaming capabilities, particularly on platforms with custom or legacy setups.
+Initially developed by Macromedia for Flash, RTMP remains popular for live streaming thanks to its low delay speeds.
+Despite declining Flash playback, RTMP is still widely used for its fast streaming capabilities, particularly on platforms with custom or legacy setups.

 Network Limitations